Jon Cole (weightlifter): After College

-Jon Cole is also the only person in the world to win two National AAU titles in two sports -Powerlifting, Track and Field- and be named the "Outstanding Performer" in both 1969 and 1970.
+Cole is also the only person in the world to win two national AAU titles in two sports - Powerlifting, Track and Field - and be named the "Outstanding Performer" in both 1969 and 1970.
 Cole held more than 200 marks in U.S. and European meets in discus and the shot put, according to Sports Illustrated, which ranked him No. 18 on its list of the top 50 Arizona athletes of the 20th century.

 Olympic weightlifting career

 Due to his focus on powerlifting, Cole competed in only few weightlifting competitions.
-Becoming a three time Arizona National Champion and totaling up to 1,200 pounds while competing in the super heavyweight division, however, he proved to be one of the best Olympic weightlifters in the United States during those days, in which Ken Patera was the most dominant American super heavyweight lifter with a total of 1,300 pounds.
+Becoming a three time Arizona national champion and totaling up to 1,200 pounds while competing in the super heavyweight division, however, he proved to be one of the best Olympic weightlifters in the United States during those days, in which Ken Patera was the most dominant American super heavyweight lifter with a total of 1,300 pounds.